miraheze/MachineTranslation/README.md

-# LibreTranslate
+# MachineTranslate
-An extension to provide machine translation by using a LibreTranslate API instance.
+An extension to provide machine translation by using an API service.

 Developed by Universal Omega.